PlywoodPallet/personal-portfolio/README.md

 ## TODO

 - Mobile media query - hero image should load a smaller, cropped version
+- Mobile media query - since mobile layout was developed first, properties in main CSS file are actually mobile definitions.
+Move these into mobile media query for clarity (Find the properties overwritten by desktop query)
 - use clamp() on hero text size, have a min fixed text size
 - use clamp() on left/right padding size?
 - When hero text is bigger than hero image, make the hero image aligned to bottom of section